- Creates clean cuts and detailed engravings

 We would have preferred to have a bit more control over the laser power to avoid this.
 However, when controlling the TwoTrees TS3 through Lightburn (our preferred method), you can reduce the laser power to 1% or even less and avoid accidental burning of your material.

 A nice thing about the touch screen interface is that you can use it to run the machine completely offline.
 This is not possible on some other (higher-end) enclosed laser engravers.
-For example, the Glowforge Plus always needs to be connected to the internet.
+For example, the Glowforge machines always need to be connected to the internet.